Op-Ed Templates

 • If an editor asks if the template op-ed you have submitted is original or exclusive, it's best to be candid.
 You could say that the op-ed contains unique local perspectives and (if true) hasn't been offered to any other newspapers in their circulation area.
 However, let them know that other adapted versions of the op-ed may be submitted elsewhere in the country by other CCL volunteers - although it won't conflict with their readership.

-Adaptable op-ed template for a healthcare author Adaptable op-ed template for a healthcare author (English) (.docx - updated 12/7/23) 570 KB
+Adaptable op-ed template about electrification Adaptable op-ed template about electrification (English) (.docx - updated 9/24/24) 10 KB

-If you submit a joint op-ed with CCL Interim Executive Director Mark Reynolds, your newspaper may need a photo of Mark.
-Below, you'll find a headshot of Mark that you can send to your newspaper.
+If you submit a joint op-ed with CCL Executive Director Rachel Kerestes, your newspaper may need a photo of Rachel.
+Below, you'll find a headshot of Rachel that you can send to your newspaper.

 Category